 The PrSM is a new development program intended to replace ATACMS.
 PrSM is designed to be launched from the M270 and the M142 HIMARS multiple rocket launcher system.
-The Army states that PrSM is designed to launch two missiles in a launcher pod compared to ATACMS single missile, has a range in excess of 400 kilometers, and has an anti-jam GPS antenna.83 PrSM is in development and is planned to enter early operational service in FY2023.
+The Army states that PrSM is designed to launch two missiles in a launcher pod compared to ATACMS single missile, has a range in excess of 400 kilometers, and has an anti-jam GPS antenna.
+PrSM is in development and is planned to enter early operational service in FY2023.
 The Army has not stated when it intends to begin testing the PrSM.
 The Army states that although this missile might be sold to foreign militaries in the future, there are no purchase commitments from foreign governments as of 2019.
+The Army tested the PrSM at White Sands, NM, in its first flight test in December 2019.78 In its second test in March 2019, the Army successfully tested the PrSMs short-range capabilities.